madjacks12/solar-age/README.md

 1. To start the browser syncing and file watching, just first run `$ gulp build` followed by  `$ gulp cssBuild`.
 **Note:** I am unsure if the development server is live reloading correctly.

+## Future development
+I would like to eventually add logic to display when a user's next birthday would be on a given planet.
+I would also like to put the results in a table so it doesn't look quite as messy as it is currently.

 ## Bugs

 The only known bug is that the error message intended to be displayed if a user does not enter a date of birth is not being displayed correctly.
 I believe this is because the placeholder Date value is not falsy, but also not a number.